 After discussing the historical and literary context, there is enough information presented to start the interpretation process.
 This will be the concluding section, and the correct interpretation will be left up to the reader of the paper.
-There are three major interpretations concerning this passage in John 3.
+There are three major interpretations concerning this passage in John three.
 The focus of this paper is the meaning of “born of water and of Spirit” because of its importance.
 “Unless” one does whatever “this” is, he cannot enter the kingdom of Heaven.

 First, there is the view of Christian baptism.
 This is the most common view in the churches of Christ.
 The conversation here refers to salvation.
 “Unless” one does this he is not saved, he is not a child of God, and he is not part of the kingdom of God.
 The people who take the Christian baptism view look at this “of water and of Spirit” section as a future truth.
-In other words, according to this view, Jesus is telling Nicodemus that in the future these things will be so.
+In other words, according to this view, Jesus is telling Nicodemus that, in the future, these things will be so.
 When the new covenant is active, one must be physically immersed in water, and spiritually immersed by the Spirit in order to be a child of God, a citizen of the kingdom, and saved.
 So Jesus is telling a Jewish leader that Christian baptism is the way to salvation.
 Why would Jesus tell him about a future baptism when he wants to know how to be saved in the present?

 Third is the view of being born again physically (maybe amniotic fluid).
 This suggests that the “water” is referring to a physical birth compared the the Spirit as water (as we see later in John).
 This is the view of the writer.
-Chapter 1 is several contexts away from chapter 3.
-The end of chapter 3 seems to be a completely different context that is communicating a totally different point.
-There is nothing in the context of the beginning of chapter 3 that suggests that “water” is baptism.
+Chapter one is several contexts away from chapter three.
+The end of chapter three seems to be a completely different context that is communicating a totally different point.
+There is nothing in the context of the beginning of chapter three that suggests that “water” is baptism.
 The context should determine the meaning.
 The context is speaking to Nicodemus about something he (and others) must do to enter into the kingdom.
 This view and John’s baptism are the only two conceivable things that could refer directly to him in this direct context.
 It has already been discussed why John’s baptism would not fit.

 Jews were of the understanding that they were the only special ethnic race.
 They were the only ones who could belong to this kingdom of God.
 Nicodemus, being a Jewish leader, would especially believe this.
 He believed an individual was born into the kingdom of God.
 Jesus said that one must be born again.
 It is easy to see why he was confused when Jesus said that someone must be born again into this kingdom.

 One might contend “What about people who have C-Sections?”
 (A) Special circumstances do not change truth.
 (B) A C-Section does not take away the point.
 “One must not only be physically born to be in God’s kingdom.”
 This truth is even so today.
 My argument is not that Jesus is saying “if you aren’t born you aren’t going to heaven” (like with abortions, etc.).
 My argument is that Jesus is saying to a Jew, who believes the new kingdom is physical, and for people physically nor into it, “you must not only be born physically, but spiritually.”
 In other words, the focus is not on being born physically.
 That is the entire point of Jesus.
 (I would also add that an unborn child is still in the image/Spirit of God anyways.
 But I digress.)
 (C) The amniotic fluid is still what the child is born from even in the case of C-Sections.
 This view does not take away the importance of baptism if we are honest with the context.
 However, the point seems to be that being born and doing legalistic things are not the only birth one needs.
 Everyone always has needed, and always will need to be born of Spirit as well.
 The passage may not be talking about amniotic fluid necessarily, but it certainly seems to suggest that citizenship isn’t about physical birth, but spiritual.
 It is more than physical birth, in other words.
 This is something that, in principle, can apply to Christians today, and would directly apply to Nicodemus then.